 "Rate Lock" and other Ways to Get a Lower Interest Rate

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would have with a shorter rate lock period
+Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter rate lock span of time

 Longhorn Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call at 512-302-9410.
+Call us at 512-302-9410.

 Do you have a question regarding a mortgage program?